auraphp/Aura.Di/README.md

 ```

 ... a series of events occurs to fulfill all the dependencies in two steps.
-The first step is the instantation of the `BlogController`:
+The first step is the instantiation of the `BlogController`:

 - The `BlogController` instance inherits its params from `PageController`